Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 Foundations of Meaning: The very essence of a word’s meaning is derived from experiences and perceptions.
 For instance, the concept of ‘light’ for a human is deeply entrenched in our visual experiences, while for a creature without sight, the term would be devoid of this particular context.

 Language isn’t just a tool for communication; it’s a reflection of how we understand and interpret the world.
 Words are imbued with meaning, shaped by our perceptions and experiences.
 Consequently, when different beings possess unique perceptual frames, their very understanding and usage of language will necessarily differ.
 The only way perception will overlap is if both beings share a similar intrinsic quality of nature.
-This would also explain the overlap in useful vocabulary.
+This would also enable overlap in useful vocabulary.
 This overlap between fallen mankind and God is nonexistent because there are no overlapping intrinsic natural qualities shared between the two.
+(This divergence in nature is the source of what many teachers and preachers refer to as “the upside down kingdom”.
+The kingdom of God we discover in scripture seems to be backward and upside-down from earthly understandings.)

-Divergent Definitions: The same term might exist in the vocabularies of two different beings but could carry different nuances or even entirely distinct meanings based on their unique perceptual experiences.
+Divergent Definitions: Because fallen man and God share no intrinsic qualities of nature, the same term might exist in the vocabularies of both beings but carry different nuances or even entirely distinct meanings based on their unique perceptual experiences.

-Potential for Miscommunication: When beings with distinct perceptual frames communicate, there’s a risk of misunderstanding if they assume uniformity in term definitions.
+Potential for Miscommunication: When beings with distinct perceptual frames communicate with each other, there’s a risk of misunderstanding if they assume uniformity in term definitions.
 The same word might evoke different images, emotions, or understandings in each being.

-Let us consider the concept of “will” from the Bible to better understand this concept.
+Let us consider the concept of “will” from the Bible to better understand this concept of divergent perception when considering a particular term.

 Different Wills Example: Consider Romans 12:2:

 The passage above reveals a vast disparity between God’s will and Man’s will that can only be overcome through the “renewing of your mind”.
 The will of God is different from the will of fallen mankind and fallen mankind cannot perceive what God’s perfect will is because they perceive reality differently.
-In order for the Chrstian to know what God’s Will is, he must undergo the process of renewing their mind.
-In otherworldly, the believer in Christ shifts from the fallen way of thinking the worldly person embodies, and instead learns to have the righteous mind of Christ.
+In order for the Christian to know what God’s Will is, they must undergo the process of renewing their mind.
+In other words, the believer in Christ shifts from the fallen way of thinking the worldly person embodies, and instead learns to have the righteous mind of Christ.
 Only then can we understand God’s will.

 The Christian chooses to reject the inferior perceptual frame of fallen man and through the power and conviction of the Spirit, his mind is continually renewed toward a Christlike way of perceiving the world (God’s perceptual frame).